This article was originally published on July 10, 2017, and was updated on March 24th, 2020.

-If you want to add eCommerce to your brick-and-mortar business, then you need to consider the following tips.
+If you want to add an ecommerce option to your brick-and-mortar business, consider the following tips.

 1. Determine what you’re going to sell.

-Before you can sell online, you need to know exactly what products you plan to sell.
-Because you already have an inventory of goods, you can use historical sales data to determine which in-store products you also want to offer online.
+Before you can sell online, determine exactly what products you plan to sell online.
+If you already have an inventory of goods, you can use historical sales data to determine which in-store products you also want to offer online.
 Think about which products perform best at your store and make sure you highlight those products front and center on your online store.

 2. Find an eCommerce platform and domain.

-Once you’ve secured a domain name that’s tied to your brand, it’s time to pick a platform. eCommerce platforms make it easy for businesses to upload goods, customize the customer experience, facilitate orders, and manage other areas that directly relate to selling online.
-There are two basic ways to approach finding an eCommerce store.
+Once you’ve secured a domain name that’s tied to your brand, it’s time to pick a platform.
+Various ecommerce platforms make it easy for businesses to upload goods, customize the customer experience, facilitate orders, and manage other areas that directly relate to selling online.

 3. Make inventory management a focal point.